A landmark moment for early years care - including health, nutrition and learning for children under five - came at the Argentina summit.

 Earlier this year, Theirworld published an ECD donor scorecard, which showed that while international donors talk a good game when it comes to pre-primary education, many are falling short on delivering the funding.

-Our report showed that pre-primary education gets just 1% of all aid going to children under the age of five.
+Our report - using analysis by researchers at the University of Cambridge- showed that pre-primary education gets just 1% of all aid going to children under the age of five.
 That's putting millions of children at a huge disadvantage before they even start primary school.

 "The G20 placing early childhood development squarely on the international agenda opens up an opportunity to ensure these big promises turn into real action for the youngest children," said Justin van Fleet, Chief Advisor to Theirworld.